Doug Somers: Professional wrestling career

-1970s
+1973-1979

-Doug Somers made his debut on October 1, 1973 for the Mid-Atlantic Championship Wrestling, defeating Bill Bowman in Charlotte, North Carolina.As a rookie, Somers faced Mike Hall, Gene Lewis, Mike York, and Bruce Swayze.
+Doug Somers made his debut on October 1, 1973, for the Mid-Atlantic Championship Wrestling, defeating Bill Bowman in Charlotte, North Carolina.
+As a rookie, Somers faced Mike Hall, Gene Lewis, Mike York, and Bruce Swayze.
 In 1974, he moved to Big Time Wrestling, an affiliate of the National Wrestling Alliance.
-He debuted for the promotion on March 11, 1974 in a loss to Bob Roop.
+He debuted for the promotion on March 11, 1974, in a loss to Bob Roop.
 During his tour of the territory he faced The Great Mephisto, The Texan, Benny Matta, and Joe Blanchard.
-His final match came on May 18th when he faced Ken Patera.
+His final match came on May 18 when he faced Ken Patera.
 Somers then moved to NWA affiliate Georgia Championship Wrestling, making his first appearance three days after his final Big Time Wrestling match on a card in Macon, Georgia.
 There he participated in twenty man battle royal that was won by Andre the Giant.
 A day later he teamed with Big Mac in a losing handicap effort against Andre.
 The young wrestler was winless during his run, being defeated by various performers including Ricky Gibson, Dudley Clements, Bill Dromo, and Jimmy Golden.
-He closed his GCW run with a loss to Larry Zybysko on March 21, 1975.
+He closed his GCW run with a loss to Larry Zbyszko on March 21, 1975.
 During his time with Georgia Championship Wrestling, Somers made initial appearances in Verne Gagne's American Wrestling Association (AWA).
-He made his debut for the large promotion on October 16, 1974 in a televised loss to Chris Taylor.
+He made his debut for the large promotion on October 16, 1974, in a televised loss to Chris Taylor.
 Somers would also wrestle Jim Brunzell and Boris Breznikoff.